top of page

 bschulz@gmail.com

-Born and raised in Baltimore, Betty has also lived in Northern Arizona (on the Navajo Reservation), Saudi Arabia and NE Pennsylvania.
+Born and raised in Baltimore, Betty has also lived in Northern Arizona (on the Navajo Reservation), Saudi Arabia, and NE Pennsylvania.
 Her house in Crisfield was built in the late 1980's.
 Over the last few years renovations have been added to allow it to be a full time residence.

 She was trained as an RN and continued school at the University of Maryland, Baltimore to become a Pediatric Nurse Practitioner.
 Most of her professional life has been spent working with children and families with special needs.
 The last 23 years of her career was spent employed by Health Care for the Homeless (HCH) in Baltimore working with homeless families.